heroku/shh/POLLERS.md

-Additionally the processes poller will match the process names found in `/proc/<pid>/stat` to the `SHH_PROCESSES_REGEX` and if the name mates it will report these additional measurements:
+Additionally the processes poller will match the process names found in `/proc/<pid>/stat` to the `SHH_PROCESSES_REGEX` and if the name matches it will report these additional measurements:

 * `<prefix>.processes.<process name>.procs.count`
 * `<prefix>.processes.<process name>.threads.count`